 Replies of Tristram (Sterne?) to critics after publication of the earlier sections of the very novel we're reading.

 And, oh yeah, as I was saying—if you recall—at one point he even interrupts the story in mid-sentence and doesn't complete Toby's line until some sixty pages later.

 With all that and more, so much more, for the reader to get through, the really incredible thing is that the characters come to life.
 It takes a lot of ploughing through for the reader, but damned if one doesn't start to feel affection for the nuts of Tristram Shandy.
 Sterne may have started the book as a satire but he ended up creating characters more human than any that had been seen before.

 So is it worth reading?

 Probably not for everyone.
 Possibly not for anyone.
 I'm not sure what I've got out of my two readings.
 The second time through was certainly more rewarding because I had a better idea of what was going on, or rather what was not going on.
-Perhaps the best advice is to pick up an outside outline and follow it as you're going along.
-I know to an English-lit snob that's like cheating, but anything that helps you get into great books is all to the good by me.
+Perhaps the best advice is to pick up an outside outline and follow it as you're going along in the book.
+I know to an English-lit snob that's like cheating, but anything that helps you get into great books is okay by me.